crownstone/bluenet/docs/MICROAPP.md

 ### Control commands

 Control commands are defined [here](../docs/protocol/PROTOCOL.md#control-packet).
-The microapp sdk packet follows the same structure
+The microapp sdk packet follows the same structure.
+From the microapp, only commands with accesslevel `BASIC` are allowed.

 ![Microapp control commands](../docs/diagrams/microapp_control_commands.png)